 *Body coated with red enamel and the cutting edges in clear lacquer to deter rust.

-*36″ yellow clad style fiberglass handle.
+*36″ black clad style fiberglass handle.
 Traditional double bit shape.
 Construction is a pultruded structural fiberglass core with an injection molded jacket acting as an exterior body.
 The jacket is tough, durable engineered polymer.
 Extremely strong, non-conductive and non-corrosive.

 *Axe head is hydraulically seated onto handle and secured with a serrated aluminum wedge.
 The serrated shape improves bite and the aluminum choice of material is strong, lightweight and does not change size with moisture content.